Backflow Prevention Services in South Hills

 The Importance of Testing Your Backflow Preventer

 However, over a period of time, your preventer may not be working as well as it should be.
 This is why it is so crucial that our dedicated technicians test that your devices are performing correctly, or else they will need to be replaced.
-Our licensed team offering backflow prevention services at Professional Plumbing & Heating Co will inspect both the flow direction and the differentiated water pressures to ensure that your device is keeping your water supply safe.
+Our licensed Pittsburgh backflow testing team offering services at Professional Plumbing & Heating Co that inspect both the flow direction and the differentiated water pressures to ensure that your device is keeping your water supply safe.
 In addition to our backflow testing, we also provide professional water heater repair and installation!